xcu/conference-central/ConferenceCentral_Complete/README.md

 > App Architechture

 All the implementation attempts to follow the same guidelines provided in the Conference Central app.
-Regarding the model, most of the fields are straight forward.
-I added a couple of comments to justify a specific type, but other than that it aims to be self explanatory.
-No class has been added to represent a speaker due to lack of available time, but that addition could have probably solved the restriction mentioned in the getFeaturedSpeaker section.
+No class has been added to represent a speaker due to lack of available time.

+> App Model

+The **Profile** representation has changed as follows:
+A **SessionWishlist** attribute has been added.
+This represents a list of unique Session keys that the user has added to his wishlist.

+A **TypeOfSession** enum class has been added to represent the different types of sessions in a controlled way.

+The **Session** representation has been added as follows:
+ After having a look at the requirements these were the attributes added
+ * **name**: session name
+ * **highlights**: list of session highlights
+ * **speakerUserId**: speaker's email
+ * **duration**: session duration in minutes
+ * **typeOfSession**: enum value (see explanation for TypeOfSession above)
+ * **date**: session's date
+ * **startTime**: session's start time
+ * **conferenceId**: reference to the conference it belongs to.
+I have been told in the code review that given the conference is the parent object this attribute might be redundant, and it looks like it.
+I will definitely take it into account for my next app engine project!

 > Add Sessions to a Conference